clarkfitzg/phd_research/teaching/ideas141c.md

 How many times do we need to add up Cauchy variable before the sum is infinite?
 Or any other RV where expectation is not defined.
 Could also introduce some numerical methods.

+__Metaprogramming__
+Given a table of equations, look up the right equation and apply it.

 ### Data sets